 Make sure you sign up to your favourite brand’s email newsletter and follow them on social media to be the first to hear about a new freebie.

-Recycle any Apple device online and you’ll get a gift card to spend on your next Apple purchase.
+Recycle any Apple device online and you’ll get a free gift card to spend on your next Apple purchase.
 It does depend on the condition and what device it is, so it’s best to be modest with your expectations.

 Microsoft has a trade-in service where you can send them any qualifying device and save money towards your next purchase.
 If it’s not worth anything, they’ll still recycle it for free and wipe the device for you.
 How nice!